grammyjs/website/site/docs/resources/about.md

 ## How does grammY compare to its competitors?

-If you’re coming from a different programming language or framework, you can check out our [detailed comparison between frameworks](./comparison.md).
+If you're coming from a different programming language or framework, you can check out our [detailed comparison between frameworks](./comparison.md).

 ## How can I support you?